im-luka/im-luka/README.md

 _hey, im luka_

-_officially a senior frontend engineer, from recently_
+_officially a senior frontend engineer_
 _but id rather consider myself a creative, or at least like to think that way_

 _built lots of stuff_